 Business Extension Bureau

-Participating customers (6 million strong so far), receive an email containing an image of the outside of their letter-sized mailpieces that will be arriving soon.
-Packages will be presented starting in 2018, and instead of the current grayscale images of today, full color images will start early next year as well.
+Participating customers (20 million strong so far), receive an email containing an image of the outside of their letter-sized and package mailpieces that will be arriving soon.

 Notifications can also be viewed on the dashboard at informeddelivery.usps.com.
 Notifications are not sent on days when there is no mail to be delivered, or on Sundays and federal holidays.